 For more than 25 years, the U.S. Institute of Peace has been at the forefront of efforts to better understand religion in peacebuilding, harnessing the contributions of people of faith and religious leaders, practices, ideas, and institutions to promote inclusive societies and build sustainable peace.
 The Institute helps policymakers engage effectively with religious actors through its research, advising, and training.
 USIP also works directly with religious individuals and institutions during violent conflict to strengthen their peacebuilding skills and promote religious coexistence.
 Recent work includes:

 Repairing Ruptures Within and Across Religions

-USIP works to promote tolerance and collaboration that bridges divides within and between faith traditions.
+USIP works to promote tolerance and collaboration that bridges divides within and between religions.
 USIP’s interfaith and intra-faith work includes:

 Researching Religion’s Influence and Shaping Policy

 Through its on-the-ground research with local partners, USIP strengthens understanding of how religious ideas, practices, actors, and institutions influence both conflict and peace.

 With its Initiative to Map the Religious Landscape in Conflict-Affected States, USIP has created a unique methodology for peace practitioners to track and analyze the impact of religion.
 Mapping has been completed or is underway in Libya, South Sudan, and Iraq.
 In addition to providing concrete data to help guide strategic engagement, such research helps policymakers determine the best approaches for establishing secure, sustainable peace.

 Similarly, USIP’s Religion and CVE Initiative has explored the complex relationship between religion and violent extremist movements around the world.
 Convening policymakers and religious actors from diverse settings, this global series of symposia has resulted in policy recommendations for those seeking to partner with religious actors in efforts to prevent and counter violent extremism.